softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 In this example the `Formatter` interface extends how the class formats and the generic type extends the supported types.

+Dependency inversion and inheritance are both examples of the open closed principle.

 ### Liskov Substitution Principle

 ![Barbara Liskov](barbara-liskov.jpeg)